Amadu9933/simple_shell/README.md

 **main**: initialize program.

 This work is more difficult than i thought.
 Where you will get a prompt in the shape of a dollar sign so you can start typing commands into your shell.
-Agood example of how it s

-hould execute is the command show
+Ago